Snowflake

 }

-To connect to Snowflake on Sifflet, you will need three items:
+To connect to Snowflake on Sifflet, you will need two items:

-- the secret which corresponds to the username and password you previously chose.
+• the credential: corresponds to the username and password/key you previously created.

 To retrieve your account identifier:

-- Click the arrow down at the bottom left corner of the screen.
+1. Click on the arrow at the bottom left corner of the screen.

-- Hover over the middle part of the widget
+2. Hover over the middle part of the widget.

-This will copy your Snowflake console URL in your clipboard
+This will copy your Snowflake console URL to your clipboard.

-The Account Identifier is the string of characters that precedes "snowflakecomputing.com" in your Snowflake console URL.
+The Account Identifier is the string that precedes "snowflakecomputing.com" in your Snowflake console URL.

 For instance: